 Stories of impact

 This isn’t the first time Atlassians have offered their skills to the community.

 A few years ago, Nick Doherty connected with Nurses on Wheels to help them improve the functionality of their website.
 The impact?
 Increased reach in the community and awareness of the services that Nurses on Wheels could provide.
 Watch Nick’s story.

 More recently a team of Atlassians volunteered with Mercy Ships, which helps provide free lifesaving surgeries for people where medical care is nearly non-existent.
-They optimised the use of Confluence and increased page loading speeds from 30 seconds to 5 seconds.
+They optimised the use of Confluence and decreased page loading speeds from 30 seconds to 5 seconds.